loganoconnell/Sustainability-Extension/README.md

 # Sustainability Extension

-### A Chrome Extension to help with conscious consumption
+### A Chrome Extension to help with conscious consumption!